bumblefudge/ERCs/ERCS/erc-xxxx.md

 Also:

 * **Multi-Chain** refers to transactions, sessions, or other interactions (on-chain or off-) involving two chains (or subgraphs) of a given protocol, whether these involve oracles, bridges, dual-chain nodes, or multiple nodes.
 For example, a transaction altering state on both Ethereum Mainnet and Base is considered a multi-chain transaction.
 * **Multi-VM** refers to transactions, sessions, or other interactions involving two chains (or subgraphs) of independent protocols.
-For example, swapping an asset on Ethereum for one on Solana is a multi-VM interaction, and one rarely specified publicly.
+For example, swapping an asset on Ethereum for one on Solana is a multi-VM interaction, and one rarely specified interoperably or subject to direct public discussion and influence.

-### Scopes in the C.A.S.A.
-Model
+### Scopes in the Chain-Agnostic Model

 The following diagram conveys the CASA URI scheme for multi-VM and multi-chain addressing, by analogy to familiar web URLs: